eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ## YAML Flavour

-!!! warning "Experimental Feature"
-    This is an experimental feature under active development.
-The YAML-based flavour of Flexmi may not support all valid YAML and may change in breaking ways in future versions of Epsilon.
-Also, the YAML flavour does not support [templates](#reusable-templates) at the moment.

 Since Epsilon 2.3.0, Flexmi also supports a YAML flavour.
 The YAML equivalent for the XML-based model at the top of this page is as follows.

+!!! info
+    The YAML flavour of Flexmi supports all the features of the XML flavour (including templates with slots and executable attributes), but not [dynamic templates](#dynamic-templates-and-slots) at the moment.

 ```yaml
 ?nsuri: psl